 This section about installing stairs includes:

-How carpenters go about fitting staircases and balustrades can vary from country to country.
-I think in the USA stairs are generally built on site in-situ, whereas in the UK staircases are generally pre-made in a joinery shop and then delivered part assembled to the building site ready to be fitted in place.
-Instead of installing stairs in Western Australia where I'm working at the moment, the staircase is quite often concrete and so the form-work carpenters put the shuttering and re-bar together on site for the concrete to be poured into.
+Instead of installing stairs either of these ways in Western Australia where I have also worked, the staircase is quite often concrete and so the form-work carpenters put the shuttering and re-bar together on site for the concrete to be poured into.

 There are several regulations that must be met when designing and building a staircase and its balustrade.
 The regulations differ in domestic construction to what they are for commercial or public buildings.
 All the information in these pages is intended as a general guide to domestic staircase regulations and you should double check the building codes and regulations applicable in your area before planning any work.